Lecture: Matrix Transformations

 1. Go to Transformula (transformula.twodee.org).

-2. Each partner secretly chooses a transformation and configures it according to their desires.
+2. Each partner secretly chooses a single transformation matrix and configures it according to their desires.
+Choose between translation, scaling, and the three rotations.
 Make sure your transformation isn't the identity.

-3. Take turns trying to figure out each other's matrix.
-On each turn, you can either query a single element (say something like “row 3, column 0”), or you can guess the transformation.
+3. Take turns trying to figure out each other's transformation type.
+On each turn, you can either query a single element (saying something like “What value's at row 3, column 0?”), or you can guess the transformation.

 Everything Creature